What Has Happened To Our Vets?

 Though it is extremely difficult to get up to date figures as they appear hidden and guarded, it has been published in 2018 that the big 4 then owned over 30% of the total veterinary practices in the UK.

-There are other very large players coming into the market such as The Mars Corporation they make Pedigree Chum and many other brands. it is probably now nearer 55% of all Vet practices that are corporately owned.
+There are other very large players coming into the market such as The Mars Corporation they make Pedigree Chum and many other brands. it is probably the majority of all Vet practices that are corporately owned.
+Certainly in excess of %0% plus

 Remember that the majority of these groups are owned by Venture Capitalists whose whole reason for existence is profit.
 Read these depositions of employees and vets (1) CVS Group Employee Reviews (2) Disgruntled and Concerned Vets